 The Ampain Refugee Camp

-was established on 19th March, 2011 and it is located in the Ellembelle District of the Western Region of Ghana.
-It was the first of three camps established to shelter displaced Ivorians fleeing the hostilities following the November 2010 presidential elections.
+Ampain Refugee Camp was established on 19th March, 2011.
+It is located in the Ellembelle District of the Western Region of Ghana.
+It was the first of three camps established to shelter displaced Ivoirians fleeing hostilities following the November 2010 presidential elections in Cote d’Ivoire.

 As with all camps in Ghana, the Ampain Camp is managed by the National Disaster Management Organization (NADMO) staff seconded to the Ghana Refugee Board.

-Ampain is a small community located approximately 57 kilometers from the Ghana-Ivory Coast border town of Elubo.
-It is situated in the Ellembelle District of the Western Region of Ghana about 7 kilometers from Esiama, and 2 kilometers from Kamgbuli.
+Ampain is located approximately 57 kilometers from the Ghana-Ivory Coast border town of Elubo.
+It is situated in the Ellembelle District of the Western Region of Ghana; about 7 kilometers from Esiama, and 2 kilometers from Kamgbuli.
 It has an estimated population of 1,100 people with majority being of the Nzema tribe.
-The people of Ampain are ruled by a Chief, Nana Nyamke Frofre II who is an educationist by profession.
+The people of Ampain are ruled by a Chief, Nana Nyameke Fofole II, an educationist by profession.

 The local population is traditionally fisher folk and small holder farmers, with rubber and cassava being the major crops of economic importance.
 In recent times however, the Ghana Gas Pipeline and ongoing road construction projects have injected a lot of alternative employment and economic activities in this area.
-These projects, coupled with the presence of several pockets of small scale mining activities have led to an increase in rent in the vicinity, with rooms which previously cost GHS 20.00 per month now going for GHS 50.00 per month.
+These projects, coupled with the presence of several pockets of small scale mining activities have led to an increase in standard of living, especially rent in the vicinity.